SEND 2017 – 2018

 All teachers and teaching assistants understand and deal with the needs of our pupils.
 The following people have specific responsibilities in this area: –

-- Miss Emily Postill (SENCo)
+- Miss Emily Postill (SENDCo)

-- Miss Charlie Evans (SEN Teaching Assistant)
+- Miss Charlie Evans (SEND Teaching Assistant)

 A graduated response: